joaocasarin/crystal-api/README.md

 Alternatively, if you have the database running locally or in another container, follow these steps:

 1. Install the project dependencies: `shards install`
+2. Change the `db` hostname in the variable `database_url` in the file `config/environments/development.yml` to `localhost` or the IP address of the database container.
-2. Run migrations: `amber db migrate`
+3. Run migrations: `amber db migrate`
-3. Run the application: `amber watch`
+4. Run the application: `amber watch`

 The application will be running on `http://localhost:3000` and will watch for any changes in the project files.